mnot/I-D/dnsop-onion-tld/draft.md

 These properties have the following effects upon parties using or processing .onion names (as per {{RFC6761}}):

-1. Users: human users are expected to recognize .onion names as having different security properties, and also being only available through software that is aware of onion addresses.
+1. Users: Human users are expected to recognize .onion names as having different security properties, and also being only available through software that is aware of onion addresses.